Neneh Cherry

-Cherry has released five studio albums under her own name.
-Her first, Raw Like Sushi, was released in 1989 and peaked at number three on the UK Album Chart, thanks in large part to the worldwide hit single "Buffalo Stance".
+Cherry has released six studio albums under her own name.
+Her first, Raw Like Sushi, was released in 1989 and peaked at number two on the UK Albums Chart, thanks in large part to the worldwide hit single "Buffalo Stance".
 Her second studio album was 1992's Homebrew.
 Four years later she released Man, with her next studio album, Blank Project, coming in 2014.
-Her most recent album, Broken Politics, was released in 2018.
+Her most recent album, The Versions, was released in 2022.
 In addition to releasing these studio albums, she formed the band cirKus in 2006 and has collaborated with the Thing, releasing an album entitled The Cherry Thing in 2012.
 Cherry has won two Brit Awards and an MTV Europe Music Award (with Youssou N'Dour).
 She has also been nominated for a Grammy Award.

 Early life and family

-Cherry was born as Neneh Mariann Karlsson in Stockholm, Sweden, the daughter of Monika "Moki" Karlsson (1943–2009), a Swedish painter and textile artist, and the musician Ahmadu Jah (1936–2018).
+Cherry was born Neneh Mariann Karlsson in Stockholm, Sweden, the daughter of Monika "Moki" Karlsson (1943–2009), a Swedish painter and textile artist, and the musician Ahmadu Jah (1936–2018).
 Jah was born in Sierra Leone, West Africa, the son of a tribal chief, and went to Stockholm to study engineering at university.
-Her paternal grandmother was called Neneh, and her maternal grandmother was called Mariann, a name she has never been referred to as.

-Cherry's parents separated early and her mother married the American jazz musician Don Cherry, who helped raise Cherry since birth.
-Cherry took her stepfather's surname.
-From her mother's side, Cherry also has a half-brother, musician Eagle-Eye Cherry.
+Her parents separated soon after her birth and her mother married the American jazz musician Don Cherry, who helped raise Neneh.
+She took her stepfather's surname.
+Her half-brother, musician Eagle-Eye Cherry, was born when she was four.
 From stepfather Don Cherry's side, she has a stepsister, violinist Jan Cherry, and a stepbrother, jazz musician David Ornette Cherry.
 Through her father Ahmadu Jah's marriage to Maylen Jah (née Bergström), Cherry is the half-sister of singer Titiyo and record producer Cherno Jah.

-In 1970, Cherry's parents, Moki and Don Cherry, bought and converted an old Swedish schoolhouse in rural Tågarp in Hässleholm.
+In 1970, Cherry's parents, Moki and Don Cherry, bought and converted an old Swedish schoolhouse in rural Tågarp in Landskrona.
 In the early 1970s, the family moved to the United States, when Don Cherry taught at Dartmouth College.
-In 1977 the family bought a loft in New York City in the same building as Talking Heads members Chris Frantz and Tina Weymouth whom they befriended.
+They lived for a time in the Hotel Chelsea, before, in 1977, the family bought a Long Island City warehouse loft above Talking Heads members Chris Frantz and Tina Weymouth, whom they befriended.

-Cherry dropped out of school at age 14 and moved to London.
+As a child, Cherry's stepfather would have musicians over to jam, while her mother would paint the house and make clothes, costumes, and tapestries.
+Cherry said she would sing while her stepfather played the piano, and would often wander into neighbours' apartments with her brother to hear them playing music.

+Cherry dropped out of school at the age of 14 and moved to London, England in the late 1970s.
+Aged 15, she met The Slits while joining her stepfather on his tour with them, and moved into a squat in Battersea with bandmember Ari Up.
+Her first job at Better Badges involved making pin badges and zines.
+She also helped staple copies of the first issue of I-D magazine.